Irving09/sorting-algorithms/README.md

 # sorting-algorithms
-Different sorting algorithms and their visualizations using D3.
+Sorting algorithms and their visualizations.
+You can view the demo here: https://inno-sort.herokuapp.com
-This is a homework for TCSS 531 at UW Tacoma in the Autumn of 2016.

 # Dependencies
 `NodeJS` and the `lite-server` npm module